-In fact, more than one in 10 mums suffer from anxiety or feel low during pregnancy.
+Feeling emotional during pregnancy is common because of hormonal changes.
+So, it’s natural to feel more stressed or anxious than usual.
 And, as expectant mums, your emotional wellbeing can easily be overlooked with all the focus being on your growing baby.

 Talk it out

-Being a mum can be a lonely business.
-Getting to know other parents can be a lifesaver.
+Being a mum can be a lonely business so getting to know other parents can be a lifesaver.
 You can share the woes of parenthood and laugh at the not-so-funny aspects of being a mum, or being pregnant.

 Don’t forget your midwife is also there for you if you need to talk.